pubnub/pubnub-mcp-server/resources/sdk_docs/rust_access-manager.md

 ```

-#### Grant an authorized client different levels of access to various resources and read access to channels using RegEx in a single call
+Grant an authorized client various resource permissions and regex read in a single call:

-The code below grants the my-authorized-user_id:
-- Read access to channel-a, channel-group-b, and get to uuid-c.
-- Read/write access to channel-b, channel-c, channel-d, and get/update to uuid-d.
-- Read access to all channels that match the channel-[A-Za-z0-9] RegEx pattern.

 ```
 1